 What fees will I be charged if Frost pays my overdraft?

 Under our standard overdraft practices:

-- We will charge you a fee of $34 for each item that overdraws your account more than $5.
+- We will charge you a fee of $35 for each item greater than $5 that overdraws your account by:

-- There is a daily limit of $170 on the total fees we can charge you for overdrawing your account.
+- There will be a daily limit of $105 on the total fees we can charge you for overdrawing your account

 What if I want Frost to authorize and pay overdrafts on my everyday debit card transactions?